1. Lifestyle

 5. Paper bag

-Paper is a costly resource as it is produced from wood obtained by cutting trees.
+Paper is a costly resource produced from wood obtained by cutting trees.
 Teach your child to make bags out of old newspapers.
 They're trendy and a great way to teach your child to save trees and money.

 Materials: